odewahn/mmlp-editor2/README.md

 - [React Material Web Components](https://jamesmfriedman.github.io/rmwc/) library

+* https://github.com/zeit/pkg -- package a node app as a standalone binary [?]

 # Authentication

 This is lame, but you first have to get a session token from